Ingrid-0906/PUP/README.md

 ## Requirement
 RAM must be > 4GB<br>
-Depending on the memmory it takes ~40 minutes to load the model
+Depending on the memory it takes ~40 minutes to load the model